ChrisWhealy/svg-dom-graph/docs/testing.md

   - same-side operand collision handling: splitting to distinct anchor points, including an exact-crossing tie between two distinct operands, and honouring a configured `EdgeAnchors` count instead of the unconfigured default's fixed three-way split
   - operands on different sides of the operator keep the plain single-anchor midpoint, unaffected by the same-side split logic
 - cell selection (`Selection`, `Scene::set_selection`):
-  - `Selection::Cell`/`Row`/`Column` recolouring a single-value node, a one-dimensional grid, and a two-dimensional grid's row/column band plus its own optional focused cell
+  - `Selection::Cell`/`Row`/`Column` recolouring a single-value node, a one-dimensional grid and a two-dimensional grid's row/column band plus its own optional focused cell
   - `Selection::None` fully resetting a previously selected node, not just the cells a prior call touched
   - the focused cell's own thicker stroke width, distinguishing it from a banded cell and from an unselected one by more than colour alone
-  - the node's own `aria-label` describing the current selection as text, exposing it to assistive technology as well as through colour and stroke
+  - the node's own `aria-label` describing the current selection as text, exposing it to assistive technology as well as through the visual properties of colour and stroke width
-  - rejecting a `Selection` naming a plain label node, a foreign-scene id, or a cell/row/column index out of range for the node's own actual value count or grid shape, all before recolouring anything
+  - rejecting a `Selection` that names a plain label node, a foreign-scene id, or a cell/row/column index out of range for the node's own actual value count or grid shape, all before recolouring anything

 ## Tests Using Chrome DevTools Protocol (CDP)